 LOF 2020 - an update

-Lloyd's has completed its review of the Lloyd's Standard Form of Salvage Agreement - the Lloyd's Open Form or LOF - and the new version, LOF 2020, has been published.
-The Form is accompanied by the Lloyd's Salvage Arbitration Clauses - LSAC 2020.
+Lloyd's has completed its review of the Lloyd's Standard Form of Salvage Agreement - the Lloyd's Open Form or LOF - and the new version has been published, together with the associated Lloyd's Salvage Arbitration Clauses - LSAC 2020.
 We take a look at the key changes.

 There are two amendments to the LOF: